An increase in used electric cars for sale

 Buying a second-hand electric vehicle used to be difficult and feel risky.
 Nowadays open up your favourite classifieds site and – more often than not – you will find a handful of used electric vehicles (EVs) for sale.
+For example, the AA has hundreds available.

 As concerns about emissions continue to grow so does the supply and demand of electric cars – spurred on by new technologies, new partnerships, new models and improving infrastructure.